oraclekid12/rulebook2024/content.md

 action (even if using a different Discipline level).

 ### Sequencing
 If two or more Methuselahs want to play a card or effect, the acting Methuselah plays first.

-At every stage, the acting Methuselah always has the opportunity called **impulse** to play the next card or effect.
+> At every stage, the acting Methuselah always has the opportunity called **impulse** to play the next card or effect.

 So after playing one effect, they may play another and another.
-Once they are finished, the impulse passes to the next Methuselah in the following order: during combat or an action directed at a single Methuselah, the defending Methuselah first; during an action directed at a set of Methuselas, those Methuselahs in clockwise order; during an undirected action, the prey first and the predator second.
+Once they are finished, the impulse passes to the next Methuselahs in the following order:
+- during a directed action at a single Methuselah or in combat, the defending Methuselah first;
+- during an action targeting a set of Methuselas, those Methuselahs in clockwise order;
+- during an undirected action, the prey first and the predator second.

-Then every other Methuselah in clockwise order gets the impulse until everyone passes.
+Then every other Methuselah in clockwise order gets the impulse.
+After every Methuselah has passed, the impulse goes back to the acting Methuselah.\

-Note that if at any point any Methuselah uses a card or effect, the acting Methuselah again gets the impulse back.
+> If at any point any Methuselah uses a card or effect, the acting Methuselah again gets the impulse back.

 ### **Contest**